joyziyan678/gogogo-OpenSplating/README.md

     -StartIndex 200 -EndIndex 7498 -Step 10
 ```

-What it does:
-Creates a new workspace like d:\lzy\OpenSplat-main\AMtown02_clip_000200_007498_step10_scene\ containing an images\ subfolder with the selected frames.
+After execution, a directory similar to d:\lzy\OpenSplat-main\AMtown02_clip_000200_007498_step10_scene\ will be created, under which the images\ subfolder contains the subset.

-Use -DestWorkspace to specify a custom output directory.
+Use the -DestWorkspace parameter if you need a custom output directory.

-# Step 3 – Run Full COLMAP Reconstruction
+# Step 4 – Run the Full COLMAP Pipeline
-Choose a workspace (full scene or the clip from Step 2).
-The workspace must already contain an images\ folder.
+Choose a workspace directory (the full scene or the clip generated in the previous step).
+This directory must already have an images\ subfolder.
 Execute:

 ```bash